19hours/sg-statutes/Acts/Education Act.md

 4\.
 This Act shall not apply —

 (a) to or in relation to the Institute of Technical Education, Singapore established under the Institute of Technical Education Act (Cap.
-141A); and
+141A);

+[Act 19 of 2017 wef 02/01/2019]

-(b) to any private education institution within the meaning of the Private Education Act 2009.
+(b) to any private education institution within the meaning of the Private Education Act 2009; and

 [21/2009 wef 21/12/2009]

+[Act 19 of 2017 wef 02/01/2019]

+(c) to or in relation to any early childhood development centre licensed under the Early Childhood Development Centres Act 2017.

+[Act 19 of 2017 wef 02/01/2019]

 ### Restriction on use of “school”, etc.